Got questions? We've got answers!

 This is a wage that is comparable to wages paid for work of a similar nature in the locality in which the work is to be performed.
 The Employment Development Department (EDD) will assist the employer in determining the minimum entry level wage.

-These job descriptions are analyzed by EDD to determine the Standard Occupational Classification (SOC) code.
-Using data from the Occupational Employment Surveys EDD will determine the minimum entry level wage of all inmate positions.
+These job descriptions are analyzed by the EDD to determine the Standard Occupational Classification (SOC) code.
+Using data from the Occupational Employment Surveys, the EDD will determine the minimum entry level wage of all inmate positions.

 All potential businesses submit a “mini-business plan” which includes such items as a description of your proposed business, preferred location, amount of space required, prior businesses experience, descriptions of inmate-employees’ job positions, and number of inmates required.